rodalbuyeh/pyspark-k8s-boilerplate/README.md

 and is imported by the respective jobs and unit tests.
 A few comments about the other project artifacts: MANIFEST.in points to the yaml file which will be included in the python wheel/tarball distribution. pyproject.toml specifies the build requirements.
-We use setup.cfg in lieu of a setup.py file but in effect it serves the same function.
+We use setup.cfg in lieu of a setup.py file--it serves the same function.
 The spark-defaults.conf file is critical for two things: enabling distributed read from object storage, and pointing to the key file which gets mounted as a volume to the pod.